Basic rules about EU VAT for e-commerce sellers

 If you’re selling to consumers, and you don’t have a VAT number, there are a few options available.

-If your sales are less than the Member State threshold, and you don’t store goods locally, you can simply charge your local VAT rate.
+In case if your sales are less than the Member State threshold, and you don’t store goods locally, you can simply charge your local VAT rate.

-If, on the other hand, you use a local warehouse or your sales exceed the threshold, you must register for VAT and charge it at the customer’s location.
+When, on the other hand, you use a local warehouse or your sales exceed the threshold, you must register for VAT and charge it at the customer’s location.